Contact Us Today (424) 372-3112

 How Can I Fight Continuous Sexual Abuse Charges?

 We might be able to negotiate with the prosecutor for reduced charges or a case dismissal.
-It might also be possible to avoid the formal filing of criminal charges (DA reject) in the first place through prefiling intervention, which includes negotiating with law enforcement detectives and prosecutors.
+Through prefiling intervention, which includes negotiating with law enforcement detectives and prosecutors, it might also be possible to avoid the formal filing of criminal charges (DA reject) in the first place.

-Cron, Israels & Stark is located in Los Angeles County, and we serve people in all Southern California courts, including Orange County, Ventura County, Riverside, and San Bernardino.
-Our law firm offers a free case evaluation by (424) 372-3112 or by filling out our contact form.
+Cron, Israels & Stark is located in Los Angeles County.
+We serve individuals in all Southern California courts, including those in Orange County, Ventura County, Riverside County, and San Bernardino County.
+Our law firm offers a free case evaluation.
+Call (424) 372-3112 or fill out our contact form.

 Related Content: